cjratcliff/ml-compiled/docs/activations.rst

 Maxout
 --------
-An activation function used with dropout.
-Can be a piecewise linear approximation for arbitrary convex activation functions.
-This means it can approximate ReLU, LReLU, ELU and linear activations but not tanh or sigmoid.
+An activation function designed to be used with dropout.

 .. math::

   f(x) = \max_{j \in [1,k]} x^T W_j + b_j

+where :math:`k` is a hyperparameter.

+Maxout can be a piecewise linear approximation for arbitrary convex activation functions.
+This means it can approximate ReLU, LReLU, ELU and linear activations but not tanh or sigmoid.

 Was used to get state of the art performance on MNIST, SVHN, CIFAR-10 and CIFAR-100.